edthedev/edthedev.github.io/blog/management_crash_course.md

 ## Offer Leaders Levers / Never Waste Bad News

+Leadership needs to think in large broad strokes.
+Present information to them to help them make excellent decisions.

-Categorize work for leadership into 3 types:
+When presenting to leadership, categorize all work into 3 types:

 + Operational
 + Enabler